Reputable Albuquerque Sex Crimes Defense Lawyers

 Two features define the New Mexico criminal justice system – its adversarial nature and its complexity.
-Consequently, the best criminal defense attorneys share two traits: (i) they fear nothing or nobody, and (ii) they possess a detailed knowledge not only of the law, but of their clients’ cases.
+Consequently, the best Albuquerque sex crimes defense attorneys share two traits: (i) they fear nothing or nobody, and (ii) they possess a detailed knowledge not only of the law, but of their clients’ cases.
 We offer you no less than this, because we treat every client’s prosecution as if we were the ones being prosecuted.

 Frequently Asked Questions (FAQs)

 What is the difference between rape and statutory rape?

 Rape (known as “Criminal Sexual Penetration” in New Mexico) requires the offender to forcibly penetrate the victim.
 “Statutory rape” is an informal term that refers to offenses involving sexual contact with a minor below the age of consent.
 In New Mexico, the age of consent is 17.